-Why is the recovery percentage important to know when purchasing your sealant?
+Also, its sealant recovery is over 80 percent.
 The recovery is directly related to the elasticity of the sealant.
 The elasticity of the sealant is what determines how long it will stay pliable between two pieces of steel.

-How can you be sure you have the correct amount of sealant?
-As stated in the video, when the Butler sealant is manufactured, small nylon spacer beads or cubes are embedded in the sealant.
-These beads help to ensure the correct amount of sealant is used upon assembly.
-Additionally, these beads help to account for temperature differences.
-Regardless of what the temperature is when the sealant is being installed, the beads will seek the correct thickness every time.
+Butler Panlastic is manufactured with spacer beads or cubes embedded in the sealant.
+These small nylon spacer beads or cubes help to ensure the correct amount of sealant is used upon assembly.
+Additionally, the beads help to account for temperature differences during installation.
+Regardless of the temperature, the beads will seek the correct thickness every time.

 Watch the video below to see how an expert runs a simple test to show the recovery of both a standard sealant versus the Butler Panlastic sealant.
 Butler’s sealant recovery is over 80 percent!